-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS MAY 16, 2016
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS MAY 15, 2017

-The Annual Meeting of Stockholders of Chemed Corporation will be held at The Queen City Club, 331 East Fourth Street, Cincinnati, Ohio, on May 16, 2016, at 11:00 a.m.
+The Annual Meeting of Stockholders of Chemed Corporation will be held at The Queen City Club, 331 East Fourth Street, Cincinnati, Ohio, on May 15, 2017, at 11:00 a.m.
 Eastern Time for the following purposes:

-- (1) To elect directors; - (2) To re-approve the performance objectives of the 2006 and 2010 Stock Incentive Plans and target bonus program; - (3) To ratify the selection of independent accountants by the Audit Committee of the Board of Directors; - (4) To hold an advisory vote to approve executive compensation; and - (5) To transact any other business properly brought before the meeting.
+- (1) To elect directors; - (2) To ratify the selection of independent accountants by the Audit Committee of the Board of Directors; - (3) To hold an advisory vote to approve executive compensation; - (4) To hold an advisory vote to determine the frequency of future advisory votes on executive compensation; - (5) To consider a stockholder proposal to amend our bylaws to allow holders of 10% of capital stock to call a special meeting of stockholders; and - (6) To transact any other business properly brought before the meeting.